Measuring & Trimming

 GOLDENWINGSHORSESHOES are designed to fit the entire hoof capsule rather than a hoof rasped to fit a shoe.

 Our shoes can be rasped to fit the hoof perfectly, if necessary, being careful to not rasp the hoof wall.
 It is important to keep the hoof wall strong and flexible.
-Clinch block the nails, driving the nail crown even or slightly into the shoe material to lock nails into the nail slot provided.
+Clinch block the nails, driving the nail crown into the shoe material to lock nails into the nail slot provided.

 GOLDENWINGSHORSESHOES Secret Technology Compound provides a shoe made of material that flexes and wears just like a natural barefoot hoof.
 When the hoof, loaded with the weight of the horse, hits the ground with each stride it actually changes shape.
 GOLDENWINGSHORSESHOES are made of a material that moves with the changes the hoof experiences with each stride.
 A horse’s hoof is so flexible that one could actually take hold and give it a good squeeze, noticing the give.